 - Plan out what you will eat for the said meal for the following three days.
 If you are looking for a place to start, check your cupboard for some ingredients you already have.

 - Put your scheduled meals on paper, on a calendar, in an app, or print off one of “my meal planner” templates and hang it on the fridge.

 - Make a grocery list based on your planned recipes.
 Stick to your shopping list as much as possible.
 Meal preparation can help you save money in this way.

 - Make the meals you have planned a reality by actually preparing them.
 You do not have to accomplish everything precisely as you planned, but at least attempt it for three days until you can finally follow it for a week, eventually up to a month!
 Make excellent home-cooked meals to use up your ingredients.

 Free Sample 30-Day Filipino Diet Meal Plan for Weight Loss

-Are you finding it hard to make your own meal plan?
-Here’s a sample 30-day meal plan you can follow, download, and print for free!
+Are you finding it hard to make your meal plan?
+Here’s a sample 30-day Filipino diet meal plan you can follow, download, and print for free!

 Disclaimer: The sample meal plan below is for educational and informational purposes only and is not intended to substitute medical advice.
 Dietary needs vary based on age, sex, height, weight, physical activities, and any chronic health illnesses.
 Before starting any diet, speak with your physician and/or nutritionist-dietitian.